am-lola/HoLola/README.md

 When distributing the application, simply zip up the directory containing the .appx package.
 In addition to the application this will also include debugging symbols (*.pdb), the application's dependencies (under the `Dependencies` directory--note that you can safely delete all but the `x86` dependencies if you want to save space), and some scripts which can make deploying the app from the commandline a little easier.
 The only files which are strictly necessary for the app to work on another device are the .appx and the files under `Dependencies\x86`.

-#### Do I have to do all of this every time?
-D:

-##### If you have only changed existing C# Source code
-You only need to rebuild from the final .sln.
-You do not have to re-export anything from Unity.

-##### If you have modified Unity scene components, added or removed C# Source files
-You need to rebuild **from Unity**, then rebuild the final .sln.

-##### If you have modified anything in either LolaComms or LolaCommsNative
-You need to rebuild `LolaComms.sln`, then rebuild from Unity, then rebuild the final .sln

 #### Using the Hololens Emulator

 https://developer.microsoft.com/en-us/windows/mixed-reality/using_the_hololens_emulator